Tristán Marof

 Tristán Marof (née Gustavo Adolfo Navarro; 1898, Sucre, Bolivia – 1979, Santa Cruz de la Sierra, Bolivia) was a Bolivian diplomat, writer, essayist, and journalist.
 He was Consul of Bolivia in Europe, where he was linked to the labor movement and Marxist-Leninist organizations.

 The Socialist Workers' Party of Bolivia was established on 1 January 1940, by Marof, then leader of the Confederation of Bolivian Workers (CSTB), after he was expelled from the Revolutionary Workers' Party in 1938.

 Early years

-Marof was born in Sucre into a modest family.
-At a young age he became interested in politics and social issues.
-At 17 he published the short-lived magazine Renacimiento Altoperuano (Renaissance Upper Peru).
-He later wrote for the newspaper El Hombre Libre (Freeman) and was positioned as an opponent of the Liberal Party (Bolivia) that dominated the Bolivian political spectrum of the early twentieth century.
+Gustavo Adolfo Navarro was born in Chuquisaca (present-day Sucre, Bolivia) in 1898, to Valentín Navarro and Delfina Ameller, both of Spanish descent.
+A baptismal record for an “Adolfo G. Navarro” preserved on FamilySearch gives September 28, 1896, as the date of birth of a son of Valentín Navarro and Delfina Ameller.
+It has been suggested that this child may have died shortly after birth and that the same name was subsequently given to another son born in 1898.
+The relationship between the two records, however, has not been conclusively established.

+His father and an uncle reportedly participated in the War of the Pacific, in which Bolivia and Peru fought against Chile.
+According to Navarro's later accounts, his mother was a “neighborhood poet” (poetisa de barrio).

+Valentín Navarro and Delfina Ameller had eight children.
+According to Navarro, his father “made his fortune”, enabling his children to pursue higher education.
+Gustavo Adolfo enrolled at the Faculty of Law of the Universidad Mayor, Real y Pontificia de San Francisco Xavier de Chuquisaca in Sucre.
+In 1915, he was arrested for the first time while protesting against the state of siege declared by General Ismael Montes.
+Several months later, he was arrested again, reportedly in connection with articles he had published criticizing the government.

 Republicanism

 From 1920 it became part of the heterogeneous Republican Party, following the line of Bautista Saavedra.
 That year a military coup deposed the liberal president José Gutiérrez Guerra and installed a junta under the leadership of Saavedra, who was later elected president.
 Marof's active participation during the revolt, including administration of the prison La Paz during the coup, earned him a nomination for the post of consul in Le Havre, France.